NathanRhoden/nathanRhoden/README.md

 ### Hey there , I'm Nathan thanks for stopping by 👋

-## Im a developer with a passion for turning thoughts into code.
+## Im a developer with a passion for turning ideas into code.
 - 🔋 I've recently built a Electric-vehicle charging Map
 - 🥅 2022 Goal : Contribute to Open source projects I use